Zhen Wang / 王震

 -

 07/2022: Attended NAACL 2022 in Seattle.
 Presented our CQA Knowledge Transfer paper.
-Glad to meet all old and new friends!
+Glad to meet all my old and new friends!

 -